On the Capacity of the Peak Power Constrained Vector Gaussian Channel: An Estimation Theoretic Perspective: A New Condition for Optimality in the Small Amplitude Regime

 The following two lemmas would be useful in our analysis. \begin{lem} The function $ x \mapsto i(x, P_{X_R})$ is a function only of $\|x\|$. \end{lem} \begin{IEEEproof} The proof follows from the symmetry of the Gaussian distribution and the symmetry of $P_{X_R}$. \end{IEEEproof}

-The next lemma was shown in \cite[Theorem 3]{karlin1957polya}. \begin{lem} Let $f(x,\omega)$ be a pdf that can be differentiated $n$ times with respect to $x$ for all $\omega$ and let $h(\omega)$ be a function that changes sign $n$ times.
+The next lemma was shown in \cite[Theorem 3]{karlin1957polya}. \begin{lem} Let the pdf $f(x,\omega)$ be a positive-definite kernel that can be differentiated $n$ times with respect to $x$ for all $\omega$, and let $\eta(\omega)$ be a function that changes sign $n$ times.
 If

 can be differentiated $n$ times, then $M(x)$ changes sign at most $n$ times. \end{lem}